teritorio/KarmaMap/API.md

 ## Users part

 Both files exist only when the pipeline ran with `--user-indicators`.
-They are non-partitioned single files, kept that way so the `uid` join stays cheap and the numerics-only indicators file stays small.
+They are two non-partitioned single files.

 - `user_indicators.parquet` — one row per `(uid, change_date)`, sorted by
   `(uid, change_date)`: